The Best Motorcycle Insurance Companies in Florida (2025)

 person icon

 Most people don't need to buy motorcycle insurance in Florida.
-However, Florida riders must have insurance if they've caused an accident in the past.
+However, Florida riders must show proof of financial responsibility if they've caused an accident in the past.
+The easiest way to do this is by having an insurance policy.

-Motorcycle insurance is the only way to protect you and your bike if you're in an accident.
+Motorcycle insurance is the only way to protect yourself and your bike if you're in an accident.

 Cheapest motorcycle insurance in Florida